ASCODERUN/ASCODE/README.md

 ## Overview

-Brenso AI is a groundbreaking multi-agent cluster framework designed to revolutionize the way intelligent agents operate in complex environments by building an efficient, intelligent, and adaptive collaboration platform through a series of innovative technologies and protocols.
-The project integrates four foundational architectures—Distributed Communication Architecture, Adaptive Collaboration Engine, Trust and Security Framework, and Distributed Conflict Resolution Module—ensuring seamless communication, autonomous decision-making, and optimized resource allocation among agents.
-Brenso AI’s core functionalities include Dynamic Task Allocation, Autonomous Learning and Optimization, Distributed Conflict Management, and Secure Trust Management, making it widely applicable in fields such as smart transportation, industrial automation, distributed computing, and smart cities, while addressing challenges like low collaboration efficiency, frequent conflicts, and security risks in traditional multi-agent systems.
-With its three core advantages—high adaptability and flexibility, robust security and trust assurance, and efficient distributed collaboration capabilities—Brenso AI not only adapts to dynamically changing environments but also provides tailored intelligent solutions for users.
-Our vision is to establish Brenso AI as the world’s leading multi-agent collaboration platform, driving cross-disciplinary technological integration and innovation, and supporting global digital transformation and the advancement of AI technologies.
-Whether you are a developer, enterprise, or research institution, Brenso AI is your ideal partner to achieve intelligent collaboration goals and co-create a future powered by artificial intelligence.
+Vulloo AI is a revolutionary enterprise-grade lightweight multi-agent collaboration framework designed to tackle complex business process optimization and cross-system coordination challenges.
+Through its innovative modular architecture and dynamic task orchestration engine, Vulloo AI achieves dual breakthroughs in low-code integration and ultra-low latency response.

 ## Vision and Mission

-**Vision**: BRENSO AI aspires to be the world’s leading multi-agent cluster framework, creating a universal platform for intelligent collaboration, driving cross-domain innovation, and empowering humans and AI to solve complex challenges together for a smarter, more efficient future.
+**Vision**: Vulloo AI aspires to be the world’s leading multi-agent cluster framework, creating a universal platform for intelligent collaboration, driving cross-domain innovation, and empowering humans and AI to solve complex challenges together for a smarter, more efficient future.

-**Mission**: BRENSO AI’s mission is to build efficient and robust multi-agent systems through innovative collaboration protocols and adaptive technologies, delivering intelligent solutions across industries, enabling seamless interaction between AI agents and environments, and supporting global digital transformation.
+**Mission**: Vulloo AI’s mission is to build efficient and robust multi-agent systems through innovative collaboration protocols and adaptive technologies, delivering intelligent solutions across industries, enabling seamless interaction between AI agents and environments, and supporting global digital transformation.

 ## Key Features